If DoorDash wins, what do we lose?

 When the pandemic hit, Phillip Foss, owner of the Chicago restaurant EL Ideas, turned his Michelin-starred elevated dining experience into a barbecue takeout joint.

 He ran the numbers on using a delivery service for Boxcar BBQ.
 Most entrees, such as the half chicken, half rack of ribs, and sloppy joe, are $19, and Chicago, like several other cities, has instituted a 15% cap on commissions, which is around half of what he might typically pay a delivery service like DoorDash.
-But it was still cutting too deeply into his margins.
+But he determined that if he signed up it would cut too deeply into his margins, so he did not engage a delivery service.
 Foss is the only person working at Boxcar.
 There is no culinary team.
 No dishwashing crew.
 “Justifying giving more money to pretty much everybody involved in it but me had a bad flavor,” he says.

 In normal times, amid the haze of alcohol sales and big dining checks from nine-course tasting menus, delivery fees might not seem so bad.
 “Your instinct is to sell,” says Foss.
 “You’ll do anything reasonable and unreasonable sometimes to sell your product.”
 Once a restaurant commits to working with a delivery app, though, it’s hard to get off, Foss says.
 Customers now expect to order your food inside these apps, he explains, and you alienate them by taking it away.
 There is also an incredible number of potential new customers on those apps.

 DoorDash says that its fees cover a range of services that help businesses grow their customer base.
-It also notes that restaurants on its platform were eight times more likely to stay in business compared to all U.S. restaurants.
+It also notes that according to an internal analysis the odds of staying in business was eight times better for restaurants on its platform compared to all U.S. restaurants.
 But Foss is not the only independent restaurateur who’s done this calculus and is embracing alternatives.
 They’re urging customers to take a walk around the neighborhood and pick up their orders.
-Some are using cheaper alternative platforms like ChowNow, which offers online checkout for people picking up.
+Some are using cheaper alternative platforms like ChowNow, which offers online ordering for people picking up.
 Foss is also interested in the idea of a co-op delivery service that multiple restaurants would buy into.

 “I’m so deep in over my head just trying to keep business afloat,” says Foss, “[DoorDash and Uber are] running advertisements in the Super Bowl!
 Look at how much they’re spending on their marketing while the very industry that keeps their wheels going is crumbling.”
 In it owns assessment of its impact on the economy, DoorDash found that its platform generated $13.2 billion in economic activity in 2019, roughly half of which wouldn’t have existed otherwise.